 Smokers have a lower life expectancy, and smoking has been proven to increase the chance of developing other health conditions, like lung cancer.

 Most insurance companies classify you as a non-tobacco user if you haven’t smoked in the last one to five years.
 Once you’re deemed a nonsmoker, you may be eligible for preferred rates.

 If you’re not interested in giving up smoking, your best bet is to apply with companies that are known to be lenient with tobacco users.

+On the same note, do anything you can to improve your health.
 The goal is to make sure your insurer has the most positive version of your health profile.
 To achieve this, it’s a good idea to see your doctor before applying for life insurance.
 That way, it gives you a chance to take care of any underlying health issues.
 It also ensures that your insurance company gets your latest medical records and no surprises pop up in the medical exam.

 Riders are optional extras that can be added to your policy for a fee.
 For example, you can opt into accelerated death benefits, spousal coverage or long-term care riders.
 While riders add more layers of protection, they also increase premiums — sometimes drastically.

 When you buy life insurance, you have the option to pay your premiums monthly, quarterly, semiannually or annually.
 If you can pay up front, many insurers will reward that with a discount of up to 10%.